Cavern of Suiryu

 Chow exits the monster table in this range, so you don't need to worry about monsters leveling up.

-Don't just trade hits with them - fight with a range advantage, or use a special attack or item.
+Don't just trade hits with them - fight with a range advantage, or use an ability or item.

 If you have food and see an opportunity to seal off the stairs room to hunt Mudkins, go ahead and do so,